RedBearLab/RBL_nRF51822/USB-IF/README.md

-# MK20 USB Interface
+# USB Interface

-## PCB Version
+## Interface Chip

-### V1.0

-For V1.0 version of the MK20 USB dongle, you can update it to the latest interface firmware called DAPLink which is supported and developed by ARM mbed.

-### V1.5

-For V1.5, you can only use the CMSIS-DAP firmware.
+The interface chip used on the RBL_nRF51822 board is Freescale MK20 and it provides an USB port for uploading host firmware to the target chip (i.e. the nRF51822 SoC).

+## New Interface Firmwre - DAPLink

+ARM mbed has changed the interface firmware from CMSIS-DAP to DAPLink, it has all features as the CMSIS-DAP.
+Note that for the DAPLINK, the drag-and-drop drive is called `DAPLINK` instead of `MBED`.

-## Update Interface Firmware
+## Updating Interface Firmware

-In case you have changed the USB interface firmware inside the MK20 chip and want to restore to default one or upgrade to lastest version, follow the steps below:
+In case you have changed the USB interface firmware inside the MK20 interface chip and want to restore to default one or upgrade to lastest version, follow the steps below:

 1. Press and hold the reset button on your nRF51822 board